i4mmaddy/break-notifer/README.md

 # break-notifer
-simple break notifier for desktop app build with electronjs
+simple break notifier for desktop, build with electronjs.